mojerrychristopher2-maker/DecodeLabs-Internship/README.md

 - Analytical Thinking
 - Reporting & Insight Generation

-Each project builds upon the previous one, following a complete data analytics workflow—from preparing raw data to creating interactive dashboards that support business decision-making.
+Each project builds upon the previous one, following a complete data analytics workflow, from preparing raw data to creating interactive dashboards that support business decision-making.

 ---